windchan/wyTrivail.github.io/_posts/2016-07-24-start-to-build-Kahn.markdown

 title: "Start to build Kahn"
 categories: jekyll update
 ---
-Today, i will design a secure system to defense invalid requests, in order to improve the stability of our web system.
+Hey man, let's design a secure system to defense invalid requests, for improving the stability of our web system.

-## what components i will use
+## The Components i will use

 * Apache Storm, i will use storm to calculate the realtime log info from kafka
 * Redis, the result calculated will be stored in redis temporarily
 * Crontab, the system will send a alarm email and ban the suspicious ips based on the data of redis every minute
 * Nodejs, there will be a dashboard to display the real-time data

-## what data in redis do i need for banning ip
+## The Data in Redis do i need for Banning IP

 * the num of requests per ip in one minute
 * the num of requests per ip-and-url in one minute
 * the num of requests per ip-and-statusCode in one minute